albertattard/generic-development-infrastructure/README.md

 $ ./runw ls -la
 ```

+Please note that the first time you run a command, it may take some time to
+execute as rsync will be synching files.
+Add the `--verbose` option to see what
+is being synced.

 The output is printed in the local terminal.
 Note that any generated files are
 not automatically copied locally.